iCliniq Logo

 Conclusion:

 Minimal residual disease (MRD) assessment through blood component sampling by liquid biopsies (LBs) is mainly being investigated in myeloid malignancies.
 Blood components are molecularly analyzed by flow cytometry or sequencing methods and can be enabled as robust equipment for prognostic and predictive purposes in myeloid malignancies.
-Evidence and more are evolving about quantifying and identifying cell-based and gene-based biomarkers in myeloid malignancies to assess treatment response.
-MRD-based acute myeloid leukemia protocol and clinical trials are now incorporating LB testing, and preliminary results are encouraging for potential widespread use in clinics soon.
+Evidence and more studies are evolving about quantifying and identifying cell-based and gene-based biomarkers in myeloid malignancies to assess treatment response.
+MRD-based acute myeloid leukemia protocol and clinical trials are now incorporating LB testing, and preliminary results are encouraging for its potential widespread use in clinics soon.
 MRD monitoring with the help of LB is not standard in myelodysplastic syndrome (MDS), but this is an area of active investigation.
 In the future, LBs can replace invasive methods like bone marrow biopsies.

 Source Article IclonSourcesSource Article Arrow